National Assembly (Czechoslovakia, 1948–1969)

 The National Assembly (Národní shromáždění, Národné zhromaždenie) was the unicameral parliament of Communist Czechoslovakia from 1948 until the federalization of Czechoslovakia in 1969, replaced by the Federal Assembly.
-It was Czechoslovakia's highest legislative institution.
+Under the Ninth-of-May Constitution, it was Czechoslovakia's highest legislative institution; the fully-communist Constitution of 1960 defined it as a supreme organ of state power within a one-branch system (unified power).